Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

   #.
 Package and ship out your item.
   #.
 Open :guilabel:`Market` -> :guilabel:`SELL` -> :guilabel:`Orders` and check :guilabel:`Orders requiring attention` to only see orders that require your attention or filter them by status.
   #.
 Look for any order marked as :guilabel:`PACKAGING`, click on the tile to expand its details, add a package tracking number if needed, and click on the :guilabel:`Mark as shipped` button.
   #.
-In the window that appears, you have the ability to send your buyer a tracking number.
-This is optional, and can be used to send over other types of data as well (i.e, download link).
+In the window that appears, you can send your buyer a tracking number.
+This is optional and can be used to send over other types of data as well (i.e., download link).
 Confirm the order as shipped by clicking on :guilabel:`Yes, Order is shipped`.

 Receive and Verifying Payment
 -----------------------------